DrHughHarvey/gpt3_radreports/README.md

 1. Home - for querying GPT3 via the API
 1. Examples - for _priming_ GPT3

-### Create a training pathway to 'prime' GPT3 for the specific task
+### 'Prime' GPT3 for the specific task using examples

 GPT3 can only 'solve' the task if it has been shown a few examples (known as 'few-shot learning'), so we need to create some cases for it to learn from - this is called _priming_.
 This is done using a simple python script, and the full code is in`gpt3/examples/run_radiologyreports.py`which loads the web app.